Tori Spelling says Shannen Doherty wore the blood-stained dress she lost her virginity in - ExBulletin

 “Um, no, I'm going to say that you wore the dress I lost my virginity in,” Spelling said.
 “I told you.
 What do you mean?
 I literally said, “There’s a bloodstain on the back.”

-Doherty then recalled the story, adding: “I loved that dress.
+Doherty then recalled the story and added: “I loved that dress.
 It was cleaned though.
-I just don't think they did that stain or anything like that… We were going somewhere and I didn't have anything to wear so I borrowed this dress.
+I just don't think they did that stain or something.
+We were going somewhere left and I had nothing to wear, so I borrowed this dress.
 I loved this dress.
 And then I got one exactly the same but all black.

 As for how his relationship ended, Spelling explained that it was due to his own infidelity.